Articles of the ITI - Home

 Article 16: Election and appointment of the Board of Directors

-The President, the President-elect and four Fellows are nominated by the Board of Directors and elected by the General Assembly.
+The President, the President-elect and up to four Board members at large are nominated by the Board of Directors and elected by the General Assembly.
 The Chairpersons are appointed by the Board of Directors as Chairpersons of the respective committees and are, in their capacity as Chairpersons, members of the Board of Directors.
 The two members representing the Straumann Board of Directors and management are appointed by Straumann.
-With the exception of Straumann appointees, only Fellows can be members of the Board of Directors.
-All members have the right to vote.
+All members of the Board have the right to vote.

-After a four-year term of office, the President serves for two additional years on the Board of Directors as Past President.
-After these two years, he/she leaves and a President-elect is nominated by the Board of Directors.
-The nomination is announced to the General Assembly and the nominated President-elect must be approved by the General Assembly at the Annual General Meeting two years before the end of the current President’s term.
-The President-elect then assumes the position of President at the conclusion of the Annual General Meeting two years later.
-Should the General Assembly not approve the Board’s nominee, the Board of Directors will nominate an alternate candidate who must be approved by the General Assembly at the Annual General Meeting in the following year.
+Before the Past President leaves, a President-elect is nominated by the Board of Directors.
+The nomination is announced to the General Assembly and the nominated President-elect must be approved by the General Assembly at the Annual General Meeting at least one year before the end of the current President’s term.
+At the end of the current President’s term, the President-elect then assumes the position of President.
+Should the General Assembly not approve the Board’s nominee, the Board of Directors will nominate an alternate candidate for approval by the General Assembly.

 Article 17: Powers of the Board of Directors